Last updated : Sunday, 30 June 2024

 Hambleton Football Combination History

 The Hambleton Football Combination was formed during the start of the 1975/76 season by 13 teams playing friendlies against each other once only during the season.
 No points were awarded.
-It was based on a 15 miles radius from Northallerton, North Yorkshire – later expanded to 16 miles.
+It was based on an area (south of the River Tees) with a 15 miles radius from Northallerton, North Yorkshire – later expanded to 16 miles.

-The Combination got off the ground thanks to greatly helped by local grass-roots football supporters.
-Two of whom provided contact details for “friendly” teams which were already in existence in the area on an informal basis.
+The Combination got off the ground thanks greatly to help received from local grass-roots football supporters.
+Two of whom provided contact details for “friendly” teams which were already in existence in the area and playing on an informal basis.
 Local referees were also most helpful and encouraging.

-By the end of the first season the North Riding County FA were “quite keen” to formalise the situation and “offered” to not to allow local referees from officiating.
+By the end of the first season the North Riding County FA were “quite keen” to formalise the situation and “offered” to not allow local referees to officiate.

 The leading clubs in the earliest years included New Inn, Hunton (AKA Bolton Arms, Leyburn), Cowtons (from East Cowton), Traders Association from Catterick (later Catterick Royal British Legion) and Bedale Young Farmers.

-However, also there teams including were Thirsk Royal British Legion, Robert Thompson’s Ltd (named after the Mouseman Furniture Business at Kilburn), AFC Hambleton of Bedale (formed from staff at Hambleton District Council), North Yorks Nalgo of Northallerton (formed by staff at North Yorkshire County Council’s Nalgo Trade Union branch i.e. later Unison), Knayton, Streetlam Farmers (Great Smeaton), Northallerton Fire Station, Osmotherley Rangers, Leeming Village, Carthorpe, Northallerton Police, Bishop Blaize (Richmond), Aldbrough St John, and many others.
+A quick reference to an early handbook lists the other early clubs were Thirsk Royal British Legion, Robert Thompson’s Ltd (named after the Mouseman Furniture Business at Kilburn), AFC Hambleton of Bedale (formed from staff at Hambleton District Council), North Yorks Nalgo of Northallerton (formed by staff at North Yorkshire County Council’s Nalgo Trade Union branch i.e. later Unison), Knayton, Streetlam Farmers (Great Smeaton), Northallerton Fire Station, Osmotherley Rangers, Leeming Village, Carthorpe, Northallerton Police, Bishop Blaize (Richmond), Aldbrough St John, Northallerton Young Farmers, Yorpac (Thirsk), Alverton (Northallerton), Tunstall (near Thirsk) and Centurions (Catterick Village).

 By the start of 1979-80 it had grown to two divisions with a total of 26 teams.
 At its’ peak it reached 48 teams in four divisions of 12 teams each.
 By about 2005/6 it was down to 32 teams in three divisions.
 Now it is 15 teams in two divisions (see FA Full-Time).